Vjayveersinh/aws-serverless-contact-form/README.md

 ![Architecture Diagram](architecture.png)

 A serverless contact form backend built using **Amazon API Gateway, AWS Lambda, and DynamoDB**.

-This backend powers the **contact form on my portfolio website**, allowing users to submit messages that are processed by Lambda and stored in DynamoDB.
+This backend powers the **contact form on my portfolio website**, allowing users to submit messages which are processed by Lambda and stored in DynamoDB.

-🌐 Live Portfolio
+🌐 **Live Portfolio**
 https://dc61g20ci9ox4.cloudfront.net/

 ---

 # Architecture Overview

-This project uses a fully **serverless architecture**.
+This project follows a **serverless architecture** where the contact form sends requests to an API that triggers Lambda to store submissions in DynamoDB.

+Workflow:

 User → Portfolio Website → API Gateway → Lambda → DynamoDB → CloudWatch Logs

-The system processes contact form submissions and securely stores them without managing any servers.

 ---